wandb/docs/docs/guides/app/features/panels/intro.md

 If desired, you can configure the workspace to display only those panels you add manually.
 Resetting a workspace removes all custom panels.

-To change a workspace's type:
+To change the type for a workspace:

 1. At the top of the workspace, click the `...` menu, then click **Reset workspace**.
 2. To generate panels automatically, select **Automatic**, then click **Generate automated workspace**.